eshork/go-mongoid/README.md

 # Target features (for v1)

-- MongoDB connection configuration via JSON, YAML, or ENV vars

 - Uses Go structs as the primary document interface - ie, build your own custom document definitions using native syntax
   - Supports all native Go data-types as document field-types
   - Supports custom field data-types (nyi - some initial work already done, but api needs firming up)
   - Supports generic Go maps as dynamic field-types

-- Compatible with officially released mongo-go-driver versions
-  - not yet true as of pre-v1; currently uses a commit-ref-id off master as certain bleeding-edge functionality is required/better; this will be resolved before a 1.0 release

 - Change tracking - identify which fields have been altered since new object creation or since loading from the database, as well as the previous values